 But here are a few things you should know:

 The island is fairly large, with few towns.
 You’ll never get the impression of a huge crowd.
-The biggest tourist influx is during school vacations in European countries.
+The biggest tourist influx is during the school vacations of European countries.

-The island also gets quite a few tourists in winter, as people seek out the sun! - Weather –
+The island also has quite a few tourists in winter, as people are looking for the sun! - Weather –

 Temperatures become very high in summer, are very pleasant in the intervening months and are always pleasant in winter.
 You’ll be able to walk around in a t-shirt during the day in winter, but you’ll just need a jacket for the evenings.